cisagov/dotgov-home/pages/registration/common-questions.md

 sidenav: registration
 ---

-### Who needs to be listed as a point of contact for a domain?

-Each domain must have three points of contact.
-There will be no one single point of contact.
-Each contact must have the authority to access the Dotgov.gov registration system.

-#### 1. Administrative contact

-The administrative contact must be from the signatory’s office.
-As an example, for a state domain, it must be someone in the governor’s office.

-#### 2. Technical contact

-The technical contact must be available 24 hours a day and 7 days a week if this domain is critical to your infrastructure.

-#### 3. Billing contact

-The billing contact must have access to a credit card and be able to pay registration fees.

 ### What are the valid characters for a domain name and how long can it be?

 A domain name may be up to 26 characters long, including the 4 characters used to identify the top-level domain (e.g., `.gov`).
 The only valid characters for a domain name are letters, numbers and a hyphen.
 Other characters, including a space, are not permitted.
 Domain names may not begin or end with a hyphen.